Rob Quinn: Crystal Palace

 Quinn began his career at Crystal Palace, where he came through their youth ranks.
-Whilst he was learning his trade in the Palace youth team, he was made captain and led out the team every week to win the Southeast Counties League.
-His hard work at youth level was recognised by Crystal Palace manager Dave Bassett, who promoted Quinn to the first team squad.
+Whilst he was learning his trade in the Palace youth team, he was made captain and led the team every week to win the Southeast Counties League.
+His hard work at youth level was recognised by Crystal Palace's manager Dave Bassett, who promoted Quinn to the first team squad.
 He made his debut, along with youth teammate Danny Boxall, in the last league game of the season in 1996, at home against Norwich City.

-Palace made the play-offs and, due to injuries in the first team, Quinn was in the starting line up to face Charlton Athletic in the semi-final, which Crystal Palace won.
+Palace made the playoffs and, due to injuries in the first team, Quinn was in the starting lineup to face Charlton Athletic in the semi-final, which Crystal Palace won.

-Palace were through to the play-off final at Wembley, and due to players still being injured list Quinn was picked to start against Leicester City.
+Palace were through to the playoff final at Wembley, and due to players still being injured list Quinn was picked to start against Leicester City.
 Palace lost and were forced to carry on in the First Division for the 1996–97 season, where Quinn was a regular in the team, making 24 appearances and scoring two goals.
-Later on that season Bassett left and Steve Coppell was brought in, with Quinn falling down the pecking order.
+Later on that season, Bassett left and Steve Coppell was brought in, with Quinn falling down the pecking order.
 Quinn made his first and only appearance in the Premier League on 27 September 1997 in a home match against Bolton, coming on as a substitute after 72 minutes for Kevin Muscat.